 The Arts Intensive (AI) Program offers students the opportunity to study intensively with Stanford arts faculty and small groups of other Stanford students passionate about art.
 The AI program takes place over three weeks in September before the start of Fall Quarter, one of three programs within September Studies at Stanford.

 Arts grants, internships, fellowships and work-study positions are available in the arts.

 Roughly one in four undergraduate students is involved in an arts group at Stanford.
 Almost everyone goes to see their friends perform at various events and venues during the academic year.

 The more than 90 arts-related student organizations on campus create a dynamic and exciting environment in which to participate and appreciate the arts.
-Visit the Student Activities and Leadership site or the Stanford Arts Student group listing for additional student group information.
+Visit the Office of Student Engagement or the Stanford Arts Student group listing for additional student group information.

 Arts Programming and Events

 Stanford Live is a performing arts series that brings an incredible lineup of world-famous artists to campus throughout the year.
 A generous student discount is applied to ticket prices, and there are a wide variety of special offers to students.

 Stanford boasts its own art museum on campus.
 The Cantor Arts Center has diverse collections that span continents, cultures and 4,000 years of art history.
 It includes the largest gathering of Rodin bronzes outside Paris.
 See a wide range of permanent and changing exhibitions and take advantage of docent tours, lectures, gallery talks, symposia, classes and special events — all for free.
 The Center also hosts regular student parties, known as First Thursdays.
 The First Thursday kickoff event, Party on the Edge, occurs the first Thursday of Fall quarter and is not to be missed.